Worship/Holy Eucharist - 10 AM*

 Your presence is most welcome here!
 Come and worship with us – for it is in our worship that we seek out the presence of God, joining together in the passing of the peace and the breaking of the bread.
 Come and experience

 You will find our worship draws heart, body and mind into focus on the love of God in Christ, through the power of the Holy Spirit, in the companionship of the Church.
 Through various postures, words, and even silences, we focus on the Lord and receive direction and strength to live as the Communion of Saints, praying for unity among believers and peace among nations.

 Sunday worship at St. Stephen’s is oriented around the Book of Common Prayer, one of the most influential books in the history of the English language.

-Along with the goal of translating the Bible into a language the people could understand, the Church in England at that time of the Reformation took the vast and complicated forms of worship and condensed them down so they would speak to ordinary men and women living in the world.
+Along with the goal of translating the Bible into a language the people could understand, the Church in England at the time of the Reformation took the vast and complicated forms of worship and condensed them down so they would speak to ordinary men and women living in the world.

 They achieved this in the Book of Common Prayer (BCP).
 Many people who have never been to an Anglican service are familiar with the BCP because its ceremonies for weddings and funerals have been widely adopted by other churches and the armed forces.

 At the heart of our Sunday worship is the Holy Eucharist.
 The Eucharist centers on the description of Jesus’ actions at the Last Supper: he took the bread, broke it, blessed it, and distributed it.
 We see in this God’s way of accepting us as we are, breaking in us whatever hinders us, transforming us by his grace, and sending us into the world in his name.